kcdstoragews/lab/README.md

 Even if it would be technically possible to decrease the size of a NFS volume, K8s just doesn't allow it.
 So keep in mind: Bigger ever, smaller never.

-If you want to, clean up a little bit
+If you want to, clean up a little bit:

 ```console
 kubectl delete namespace resize